Binned Spectral Power Loss for Improved Prediction of Chaotic Systems: Experiments

 We follow \cite{rahaman2019spectral} to evaluate the mitigation of spectral bias using BSP loss.
 A target function $g(x)= \sum_i A_i \sin(2\pi k_i x + \phi_i)$ is constructed as a sum of sinusoidal components with varying frequencies, amplitudes, and phases.
 A 6-layer ReLU network with 256 units per layer is trained to approximate $g(x)$ using 200 uniformly spaced samples over $[0,1]$.
 We compare models trained with standard MSE loss versus BSP loss.
-Further details are provided in Appendix~\ref{experiment 1}.
+The target function $g : [0,1] \to \mathbb{R}$ is a weighted sum of sinusoids:

+where $\kappa = (5, 10, \dots, 50)$ are the frequencies, amplitudes $\alpha = (A_1, \dots, A_n)$ vary smoothly from 0.08 to 1.2, and $\phi_i$ are uniformly sampled phases.
+The amplitudes rise to a peak and fall off, to highlight spectral bias in the learned function (see \linkref[\del{Figure}\ins{Fig.}]{\ref{fig:spec_bias_combined_fft}} (right)).
+We train a 6-layer ReLU network with 256 units per layer on 200 uniform samples over $[0,1]$, for \del{60,000}\ins{60,000} iterations.
+Two variants are compared: one trained with MSE loss and another with BSP loss.
+Since this is a 1D problem, the Fourier transform directly resolves the wavenumber content, so no binning is required.
+This leads to the simplified form of BSP loss: